anupam1806/kommunicate/readme.md

 Question 4 :-
 I had made my portfolio website using React.js added all my experience, internship, projects, and education details.
 	Here is my project link :- https://portfolio-anupam.herokuapp.com/

+Question 5 :-
+I would like to work with Anchal Porwal and Rishav Kabra as a partner because earlier we had worked on many projects related to course, hackathon, and group projects.
+We had a good understanding and and management for a smooth workflow and completion of project before the deadline and a quality best of our knowledge.
+Best thing we all have different tech-stack specilization to  work on a project and can help each other in any huddles regarding the project.